-In most visited countries list Italy took 5th place in the world Italy is well known for its cultural and environmental tourist routes and is home to 55 UNESCO World Heritage Sites, the most in the world.
-Rome is the most visited city in Europe and the 12th most visited city in the world, with millions of arrivals while Milan is the 27th place in the world, Besides, Florence and Venice are also among the world’s top 100 destinations.
+In most visited countries list Italy took 5th place globally, Italy is also known for its traditional and environmental tourist places and is home to 55 UNESCO World Heritage Sites, the most in the world.
+Rome is the commonly visited town in Europe and the 12th most hit city in the world, with millions of tourists while Milan is the 27th position in the world, Besides, Florence and Venice are also among the world’s top 100 destinations.

 In 2016, Italy had about 5.05 million foreigners, to make up 8.3% of the total population.
 The figures of foreign nationals acquired Italian citizenship in 2016, about 201,000 people became Italian citizens, As of 2010, the foreign-born population of Italy was from the following regions: Europe (54%), Africa (22%), Asia (16%), the Americas (8%) and Oceania (0.06%).
 In Italy, the Southern part is very low populated, around 13% of the total population of Italy and 87% lives in the northern and central parts of the country which is the most economically developed area.